 Wades – so– thro’ polar Air!
 (F 187A, J792)

-The letters from this period also share some of the tenor and imagery of the Third Master Letter, discussed in last week’s post, for example, a reference to “Chillon,” a castle on an island in Lake Geneva made famous by Lord Byron’s poem The Prisoner of Chillon (1816).
+The letters from this period also share some of the tenor and imagery of the Third Master Letter, discussed in an earlier post; for example, a reference to “Chillon,” a castle on an island in Lake Geneva made famous by Lord Byron’s poem The Prisoner of Chillon (1816).